TugboatQA/docs/tugboat-billing/index.md

 ## Change your Tugboat plan

-Changing your Tugboat plan is simple:
+To change your Tugboat plan:

-1. Go to username -> My Projects at the upper-right of the Tugboat dashboard;
+1. Go to username -> [My Projects](https://dashboard.tugboat.qa/projects) at the
+   upper-right of the Tugboat dashboard.
-2. Select the project where you want to change the plan;
+2. Select the project where you want to change the plan.
-3. Go to **Project Settings**;
+3. Go to **Project Settings**.
-4. Scroll down to **Your Plan**;
+4. Scroll down to **Your Plan**.
 5. Click the radio button next to the new plan you want, and hit the **Update Tier** button.